Compilers

 Past Project Hall of Fame

-JavaScript or TypeScript projects only.
-There have been some fantastic projects in Scala, C++, Java, (and even Python once, but never again), and other languages, but they (obviously) will not execute in a web browser.
+TypeScript and JavaScript projects only.
+There have been some fantastic projects in Rust, Scala, C++, Java, (and even Python once, but never again), and other languages, but they (obviously) will not execute in a web browser.

 I reserve the copyright for all parts of my courses.
 Commercial reproduction of any course material, including lecture notes taken by students, without my EXPRESS WRITTEN consent, is prohibited.
 Seriously.